 Grain foods are affordable staples that create the foundation for a healthy and balanced diet.
 They provide essential fuel for the body and are good sources of key nutrients, vitamins, and fiber.
+Milling is a form of food processing that ensures a wide variety of nutritious, delicious, and safe food options are affordable and available year-round.

 For more information on the role of grain foods in the diet and how to make them at home, check out the plentiful resources of our allied organizations.